Society of Joseon: Daily life

 Some revealing scenes from daily life show the workings of social rules behind them.
 Elegant and sophisticated luxury clothes and dwellings were the aspiration and expectation of the yangban class.
 Painted screens and calligraphy were displayed decoratively.
 Their homes were supported by servant-labour.
 The trades or professions that catered to the dress and habits of this class included hat-makers, jewellers, cloth-makers, dress-makers and the silk-clad Gisaeng.
 Marriage for upper-class women involved leaving the seclusion of the mother's quarters for the seclusion of the women's quarters of a new home.
 Child labour was integral to society, with working children dressed as miniature adults wearing the blue-white traditional clothing adults wore.

+Daily life is often reflected in the works of the sijo written during the Joseon Dynasty.
+The main themes of sijo included daily phenomena such as nature, loyalty, love, and components of Confucianism which was the main set of philosophical beliefs at the time.
+One of the main beliefs of Confucianism was that of protecting the social order.
+This meant following the social hierarchy and respecting those above you, as well as completing one's responsibilities based on their position in society.

 Posed portrait of Minister of War, Yun Ung-nyeol, in his expensively furnished home (1904).
 He plays Go-ban, similar to chess.

 1912: A bride is about to be carried by servants to her new husband's home.
 She strokes the hair of the weeping woman in the foreground, perhaps her mother.
 Taken in a private walled garden (see the pot plants, table and the serrated shadow of the roof on the floor).

 1892: posed photo of working children.
 The older ones have loaded pack frames.
 Boys and girls are together.